comtihon/enot_auto_builder/docs/Add.md

 ## Email notification notice
 Notification email is sent to the last commit's author email.
 If you don't receive one - check if last email is yours.

+## How to add deps of my package?
+All dependencies of your package, mentioned in `coonfig.json` will be built after you package's build succeed.
+__Important__: Coon will build dependencies of dependencies only if they contain `coonfig.json`.
+Otherwise only first level of dependencies will be built.